sinch/rtc-reference-applications/android/README.md

 Run `make sync` to fetch the Sinch Android Voice & Video SDK from the artifactory.
 This step is necessary now, because the SDK is not hosted on jCenter or mavenCentral, otherwise, gradle plugin will handle this.

 #### 2. Create configuration file
-To communicate with Sinch API you must include your application specific authorization settings.
-In order to do this, create a file called 'config.json' and place it inside assets folders of the application - (app/src/main/assets):
+To communicate with Sinch API you must include your application specific authorization settings (key and secret).
+In order to do this, check config.json file located in app/src/main/assets folder and fill it with these values copied from Sinch portal website of your application:

 ![config.json](docs/img/conf_loc.png).